Trey-Scheid/Recipe-Healthyness-Trends-by-season/README.md

 **Avg_rating**

-Perform Permutation Test to see if missingness of description column is conditional on `'avg_rating'`.
+We perform a Permutation Test to see if missingness of description column is conditional on `'avg_rating'`.
 We will end up repeating this process for many columns following.

-Description is unique to a recipe but duplicated for each interaction, we want to know how it relates to the recipes so we must retrieve that data again by grouping

-need to work with only the non-null rows of the data in avg_rating otherwise no statistic could be computed
+Description is unique to a recipe but duplicated for each interaction, we want to know how it relates to the recipes so we must retrieve that data again by grouping the interviews for each recipe together.
+We need to work with only the non-null rows of the data in avg_rating otherwise no statistic could be computed.

 #### Choosing a Test Statistic

 `'avg_rating'` is a quantitative variable which gives us two main options.
 We should use the difference of means for missing and not missing `'description'` if the distribution of `'avg_rating'` is roughly the same shape but shifted.
 If the shape is different and distributions are centered in the same place we should use the Kolmogorov-Smirnov statistic.

-plot distribution of Avg_rating based on missingness of description

 <iframe src="assets/visualization_12.html" width=700 height=500 frameBorder=0></iframe>